groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/png.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Compare popular document types via JavaScript"
+    title: "Match images in popular formats like PNG using JavaScript"
     exclude: "PNG"
-    description: "Our Node.js API enables you to compare documents in different formats.
-Keep track of document changes effortlessly by processing them using our tool."
+    description: "Use GroupDocs.Comparison for Node.js via Java API in order to get information about PNG pictures differences.
+Detailed reports helps you to be informed about any changes at important data."
     items:
         # format loop 1
         - name: "Compare PDF Files"